-It is important to note that if your car accident resulted in severe injuries, a lengthy settlement may be beneficial in ensuring you receive the most out of your claim and may even contribute to your long-term financial stability.
+It is important to note that if your car accident resulted in severe injuries, a lengthy settlement may be beneficial, as it can help you receive the most out of your claim and may even lead to long-term financial stability for you.

 Speak To The Experienced Car Accident Attorneys